hkaiopen/InformationDynamics_PlanetNine/README.md

 If you use this code or the results in your own work, please cite the following works:

 1.  **The associated research paper (preprint):**
     > Huang, K., & Liu, H. (2026). *Information Dynamics: Gravity as a Projection of the Information Field – Inversion and Test via the Orbital Clustering of Planet Nine*.
-Zenodo preprint. (https://doi.org/10.5281/zenodo.19319559).
+Zenodo preprint. (_Updated on Mar 31, 2026_ **https://doi.org/10.5281/zenodo.19319558 This DOI represents all versions, and will always resolve to the latest version**).

 2.  **The software implementation (this repository):**
     > Huang, K. (2026). *hkaiopen/InformationDynamics_PlanetNine: v1.0* (Version v1.0) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.19208434